nrai14/devduel/README.md

 # 2. In another terminal, create a virtual environment (assuming you have Python 3 installed) by running the following command:
 python3 -m venv venv

-# 3. activate the virtual environment:
+# 3. Activate the virtual environment:
 source venv/bin/activate

 # 4. install the Python dependencies:
 pip install -r requirements.txt

-# 5 deactivate and activate virtual enviroments again
+# 5 Deactivate and activate virtual enviroments again
 deactivate
 source venv/bin/activate

-# 6. in another terminal tab from the same root folder, start the Flask web server:
+# 6. In another terminal tab from the same root folder, start the Flask web server:
 python app.py

+# 7. In another terminal, cd into react-devduel from the root folder to start the react app:
+npm run dev

-# 7. Open a web browser and visit locahost:5173 to see the app in action.
+# 8. Open a web browser and visit locahost:5173 to see the app in action.
 ```

 ## Play DevDuel